 About half of senior managers at the small businesses surveyed (those with 20-49 and 50-99 employees) report that their change management efforts typically fail at the execution stage.
 Nearly a quarter of respondents said the post-implementation phase is the biggest stumbling block.

 What’s the problem?
 More than likely, lack of communication is the key reason for change management failure.
 Sixty-five percent of senior managers at companies of all sizes said that communicating clearly and frequently was critical to seeing their employees successfully through a significant change event.
-(View all of the survey responses by company size here.)

 Change management pitfalls and best practices